ziruichen97/SideNotes/PRIVACY.md

-# Privacy Policy for Web Page Saver
+# Privacy Policy for SideNotes

+Last updated: [2024.9.10]

+## Introduction

-Web Page Saver is committed to protecting your privacy.
-This Privacy Policy explains how we handle information in relation to our Chrome extension.
+SideNotes is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our browser extension.

-## Data Collection and Usage
+## Information Collection and Use

-Web Page Saver does not collect, transmit, or store any personal data on external servers.
-All information saved through the extension (including bookmarked pages, notes, and preferences) is stored locally in your browser using Chrome's storage API.

-## Data Storage
+### Local Storage

-The following data is stored locally in your browser:

-- URLs of saved webpages
-- Custom notes associated with saved webpages
+SideNotes stores all user data locally on your device using browser storage mechanisms.
+This includes:
-- Aliases for saved webpages
+- Saved webpages and their associated notes
-- Dark mode preference
+- User preferences (e.g., dark mode settings)

-This data is only accessible on your local device and is not shared with the extension developers or any third parties.
+- Extension configuration

+We do not transmit or store any of this information on external servers.

-## Permissions
+### Permissions

-The extension requires certain permissions to function properly:
+SideNotes requires certain browser permissions to function:

-- `storage`: To save and retrieve your bookmarked pages and notes locally.
+- "storage": To save and retrieve your notes and preferences locally
-- `activeTab`: To interact with the current tab for saving the current page.
+- "activeTab": To interact with the current tab for saving and displaying notes
-- `scripting`: To inject necessary scripts for the extension's functionality.
+- "scripting": To inject content scripts for the notes overlay

-These permissions are used solely for the purpose of providing the extension's core features and do not involve data collection or transmission.
+- "tabs": To access tab information for saving and retrieving notes

+## Data Security

+We implement security measures to protect your locally stored data:
+- All data is stored using browser-provided encryption mechanisms
+- The extension does not have access to or transmit data from other websites or extensions

+## Third-Party Services

+SideNotes does not use any third-party analytics or tracking services.
+The only third-party resource used is Font Awesome for icons, which is included locally and does not transmit any data.

-## Data Export and Import
+## Data Sharing and Transfer

-The extension provides functionality to export and import your saved data.
-This process is entirely under your control and does not involve any external servers.
-The exported data file is created and saved locally on your device.
+We do not share, sell, rent, or trade any of your information with third parties.

+## User Rights

+As all data is stored locally on your device, you have full control over your information.
+You can:
+- View, edit, or delete your saved notes at any time through the extension interface
+- Export your data for backup purposes
+- Uninstall the extension to remove all associated data from your device

 ## Changes to This Privacy Policy

 We may update our Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page.
+We will notify you of any changes by posting the new Privacy Policy on this page and updating the "Last updated" date.

 ## Contact Us

-If you have any questions about this Privacy Policy, please open an issue in the GitHub repository.
+If you have any questions about this Privacy Policy, please contact us at:

-Last updated: [2024.9.10]
+[ziruichen97]
+[zirui.chen97@gmail.com]

+## Consent
+By using SideNotes, you consent to our Privacy Policy and agree to its terms.